stephanieArmbru/Case_study_GNAR_COVID_Ireland/README.md

 # Instructions

-R code for paper Armbruster and Reinert, 2023, "Case study for network-based time series models: COVID-19 incidence in the Republic of Ireland"
+R code for paper Armbruster and Reinert, 2023, "COVID-19 incidence in the Republic of Ireland:  A case study for network-based time series models"

 The structure of the code is modular. <br />
 Folder Data includes the following datasets: <br />